rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 !!! info

-    The example `crontab` shows an empty, but commented, file.
-The commenting does not show up on every computer instance and may be an empty file.
+    The example `crontab` shows an empty but commented file.
+The commenting does not appear on every computer instance and may be an empty file.
 On an active computer, you may see other entries.

 The `crontab` is on a 24-hour clock.
-You will need your entry at the bottom of this file is:
+You will need your entry at the bottom of this file:

 ```crontab
 00 23   *  *  *    /usr/local/sbin/rsync_dirs
 ```

-What this says is to run this command at 00 minute, 23 h, every day, every month, and every day of the week.
+What this says is to run this command at 00 minutes, 23 h, every day, every month, and every day of the week.
 Save your `crontab` entry with:

 ++shift+colon+"w"+"q"+exclam++